telerik/report-server-docs/dotnet-docs/using-microsoft-entra-id.md

 	![An image of the Report Server for .NET Application's Configuration page on the Authentication tab](../images/rs-net-images/microsoft-entra-id-rs-net-configuration-authentication-settings.png)

-1. Enable the `Microsoft Entr ID Provider`.
+1. Enable the `Microsoft Entra ID Provider`.
 1. In the **Instance** field, use the URL - `https://login.microsoftonline.com/`.
-1. In the **Domain** field, use the one from [step 5 in the Create a Microsoft Entra ID Tenant section]() and add it as a URL, for example - `https://ReportServerNetDomain.onmicrosoft.com/`.
+1. In the **Domain** field, use the one from [step 5 in the Create a Microsoft Entra ID Tenant section](#1.-ceate-a-microsoft-entra-id-tenant) and add it as a URL, for example - `https://ReportServerNetDomain.onmicrosoft.com/`.
 1. Open the [Microsoft Azure Portal](https://portal.azure.com/) to get the `Tenant ID`:

 	* From the menu in the top left corner of the page, select **Microsoft Entra ID**.